Skip to main content

 However, you can use any custom error handler logic by providing your own function (or non-capturing closure that coerces to the function signature) as long as it matches the signature:

-context surrounding the error – such as the system’s name – in your error messages.
+The ErrorContext allows you to access additional details relevant to providing context surrounding the error – such as the system’s name – in your error messages.

-use bevy_ecs::error::{BevyError, ErrorContext, DefaultErrorHandler};
+use bevy_ecs::error::{BevyError, ErrorContext, FallbackErrorHandler};

 use log::trace;